yanhuoyan/web-url-copy/README.md

 [简体中文](README.zh.md) | English

-## Version 2024.3.5 Update Notes

-To address memory leak issues in IntelliJ IDEA 2024.3.5, the following changes have been made:

-1. Added `DisposerUtil` utility class for proper handling of Disposable objects
-2. Modified `ConfigToolWindowPanel` class to implement Disposable interface and correctly manage resource disposal

 ## Features

 - **Bash Curl Commands**: Generate and copy curl commands directly from your Java controller methods